ruz048/TapWeight/README.md

 The code is based on the SimCSE repo (https://github.com/princeton-nlp/SimCSE).
 To run the scripts, please follow instructions in processing data in SimCSE and put data path into the script.

 To run the TapWeight framework, use the main.sh script.

+## Retraining

+TapWeight is a task-adaptive pretraining framework, so it is necessary to perform finetuning after running TapWeight to achieve optimal performance.
+For the two application above, implementation of finetuning can be found in their original repo.

+For example, the Imagemol repo contains code and instructions on how to finetune a checkpoint on a custom downstream dataset.
+To conduct retraining for TapWeight, simply replace the Imagemol checkpoint with TapWeight checkpoint.